 On a mobile device, they tend to behave similarly to mobile push notifications, utilizing the same notification framework as apps do for remote notifications.

 Send a Web Push Notification

-one of your target device types.
+web as one of your target device types.
 Additional options specific to web browsers are available using the

 Web platform override.

 Configuration and Requirements